adityaranjan858/namaste_react/chapter-2 Igniting our App/theory/Chapter02.md

 19. **Why getting this below error?**
     > Browser scripts cannot have imports or exports.
-    + because browser understands this below script as regular js file :
+    + because browser understands this below script as a regular javascript file :
     ```
         <script src="./App.js"></script>
     ```
-    but when we add `type="module"` then browser react this script as a module not regular js file.
+    but when we add `type="module"` then browser react this script as a module not regular javascript file.
     ```
         <script type="module" src="./App.js"></script>
     ```